CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Troubleshoot-Layer-1.md

 - All 10G DAC and optical links do not have autonegotiation; only 10GBASE-T and backplane links have autoneg standards.
 Backplane links do not exist on Cumulus Linux switch ports.
 - All optical links except 1G optical do not have autonegotiation.

-Thus, only about half of all modern link types even support autoneg, leading to much confusion regarding whether to enable or disable autoneg.
+Therefore, only about half of all modern link types support autoneg, leading to much confusion regarding whether to enable or disable autoneg.

 The next three subsections provide guidance on when and how to enable autonegotiation.